-In honour of the cinema-release of one her best loved novels, Murder On The Orient Express, starring Kenneth Brannagh, Penelope Cruz and Judi Dench coming to BT TV Store on February 27, here are seven destinations every Agatha Christie fan should visit – and you can even stay in most of them.
+In honour of the Murder On The Orient Express, starring Kenneth Brannagh, Penelope Cruz and Judi Dench coming to BT TV Store on February 27, here are seven destinations every Agatha Christie fan should visit – and you can even stay in most of them.

 So, whether you’re looking for an exotic trip or a destination closer to home, there’s something for everyone.

 Agatha Christie considered her holiday home of Greenway in Devon to be “the loveliest place in the world” and the Georgian mansion nestled in woodland overlooking the River Dart certainly doesn’t disappoint.
 It’s a must for any true Christie fan – and a truly unforgettable experience.

 To experience Greenway’s full splendour, take a boat down the River Dart from nearby Dartmouth.
 Greenway Ferry runs regular trips on the aptly named Christie Bell.
 This way you can take in all the sights along the river including spotting Greenway’s boathouse – famous as the location of a murder in Christie’s Dead Man’s Folly.
 On arrival at the quay you can make your way up through woodland towards the house – and take in the stunning vistas along the way.